apache/incubator-kie-kogito-examples/kogito-quarkus-examples/serverless-workflow-qas-service-showcase/query-answer-service/README.md

 ./target/query-answer-service-{version}-runner
 ```

-> **NOTE:** When the native image is generated the persistence will be automatically enabled, and thus the PostgreSQL database will be required.

 ### Submit a request

 The service based on the JSON workflow definition can be accessed by sending requests to the http://localhost:8080/qaservice url.